Chung Mong-koo: Management

 Chung is described as a "vigorous septuagenarian" who comes to work at 6:30 a.m. and "personally heads monthly quality reviews with senior executives".

 Although he only holds 5.2% of Hyundai Motor's stock, Chung "wields disproportionately strong control" and is able to control its board thanks to a complex corporate governance arrangements in which Hyundai Motor owns 34% of Kia, which owns 16.9% of Mobis, which in turn owns 20.8% of Hyundai Motor.
 This means that "because the companies essentially control each other, no outside shareholder is strong enough to name board members".

-Controversies

 2007 embezzlement conviction

 In 2006, he and his family were targeted by the Seoul Supreme Prosecutor's Office as part of an investigation into embezzling 100 billion won ($106 million) from Hyundai to create slush funds to bribe officials.

 Despite a travel ban, Chung left South Korea in April 2006.
 Chung was arrested on 28 April 2006 on charges related to embezzlement and other corruption.

 On 5 February 2007 he was convicted of embezzlement and breach of fiduciary duty for selling securities to his son Chung Eui-sun at below-market prices.
 He was sentenced to three years in prison.

 Chung remained free on bail while he appealed the sentence.